-What the glutes do- the muscle is oriented in a way that pulls your leg backward through space, rotates your thigh outward and pulls your leg out to the side (extension, external rotation, and abduction respectively).
+What do the glutes do?
+The muscle is oriented in a way that pulls your leg backward through space, rotates your thigh outward and pulls your leg out to the side (extension, external rotation, and abduction respectively).
 The glute also controls pelvic position with the ability to shift it forward, do a tail tuck, or rotate it.
-This can be a 45 minute discussion easily with all the details, I think it is very useful, but easy to get lost in trying to understand the functions...
+This can be a 45 minute discussion easily with all the details, I think it is very useful, but easy to get lost in trying to understand the functions…

 More importantly- Why do mine not work?!?!?

 Muscle activation is simply a matter of position and leverage, when taking people through exercises i can tell when their glute is working and when not based on the angles of their body.
-So if you run with an excess pelvic tilt, not enough hip extension, or your foot is landing in the wrong place you may not get glute activation.
+So if you run with an excess pelvic tilt, not enough hip extension, or your foot is landing in the wrong place you may not get full glute function.